28 December 2017

 I had vague memories of a much older film of the same book, which I must have seen on television at some point.
 So when I spotted ‘Willy Wonka and the Chocolate Factory’ at a school bazaar, I decided to buy it.
 It sat on the children’s DVD shelf for a while, until - wanting something for my three-year-old grandson to watch on a very hot afternoon - he opted for it.
 I sat down with him, and watched it too.

 I was a little surprised that it was made in 1971 as I had somehow thought it was a 1950s film.
-The style of speech does feel rather older, and the slower pace of the film made it ideal for my grandson, who watches almost no TV, although it would probably be considered dull by older children who are used to rapid changes of scene and fast action.
+The style of speech does feel rather older, and the slower pace of the film made it ideal for my grandson, who watches almost no TV.
+That said, it would probably be considered dull by older children who are used to rapid changes of scene and fast action.

-Gene Wilder stars as Willy Wonka, and he’s a rather nicer one than Johnny Depp’s portrayal, although he has some strange quirks that are more in line with Dahl’s original than I remembered.
+Gene Wilder stars as Willy Wonka, and he’s a rather nicer one than Johnny Depp’s portrayal.
+However, he has some strange quirks that are more in line with Dahl’s original than I remembered.
 Charlie (Peter Ostrum) is likeable, if a little too good to be true, and Jack Albertson is excellent as Grandpa Joe.

 The story is well-known: five children win golden tickets, and are taken on a tour of Wonka’s factory.
 Four of them are obnoxious in different ways: one is a spoiled brat, one a TV addict, one a compulsive gum-chewer, and one a glutton.
 Wonka gives clear instructions, and one by one the children disobey him, including, at one point, Charlie and his grandfather.
 The children felt rather too caricatured, but perhaps that was intentional.